 Clergymen and ministers guide couples on the road to marriage.
 They may provide pre-marital and spiritual counseling, as well as perform the couple's wedding ceremony and sign the marriage license.

 The traditional route to becoming ordained as a clergy member is to attend a religious school or seminary.
 These schools offer a range of religious education from certificate programs to graduate degrees in religion or theology studies.
 Online programs are also available that offer ordination as a clergy member.
 While some online institutions have no minimum age requirements, states generally require that those performing marriage ceremonies be at least 18 years of age.

 Judges and Justices of the Peace

 Judges or judicial workers work out of courthouses overseeing legal proceedings.
 They make rulings in cases and settle disputes.
 Judges and justices of the peace may also research legal issues, oversee court operations and give opinions.

 Judges oversee cases and legal procedures in courts.
 Justices of the peace are judges that work in municipal or county courthouses supervising minor cases such as traffic violations, probate and misdemeanors.
-They prepare for legal proceedings in their chambers by reviewing documents submitted by parties to the cases.
 In some states, judges and justices of the peace may also solemnize marriages.

 Most federal and state court judges must first become attorneys and have some legal experience.
 Becoming an attorney requires attending law school and passing the bar examination in the chosen state of practice.
 Some states do not require their judges to be lawyers, but legal experience provides greater career opportunities.